 A Sonic and Performative Ethnography of Gong Master-Teachers

-—here is a sample of the the first theme – see all 10 themes via the online audio museum link at top of this page —
+—Below is a sample of the the first theme – listen to all 10 themes via the online audio museum link at top of this page —

 Theme 1: Holistic Resonance